klopez9/image_sim/README.md

  smoothing/rotating them simultaneously.
 We kept the naive implementation for smaller image sizes since we got worse performance on those using pthreads.

+Used with permission by Binghamton University CS Department (see README file for original copyright information)